andrewejaffe/andrewejaffe.github.io/05-jobs.md

 * Proficiency in R, particularly the Bioconductor software suite
 * Excellent analytical and problem-solving skills
 * Excellent written and verbal communication skills

+#####
+Interested applicants should submit a cover letter, their curriculum vitae and the names and contact information of three references to: andrew.jaffe@libd.org.
+The Lieber Institute is an equal opportunity employer that values diversity in the workplace, and qualified candidates must be legally authorized to be employed in the USA.